billzhonggz/PersonalWebsite/projects/env-system.md

 ### Frameworks on Server Side

 The server side program was written in PHP cooperate by me, [Covey Liu](https://github.com/Curton), [Jason Yang](https://github.com/JiayuYANG), and [Alicia Wang](https://github.com/JEUDominic).
 The live demo (but it has some database errors) can be accessed [here](https://ws1.billzhonggz.com/php/project/) (use "admin" as both username and password).

+We applied [CodeIgniter](https://www.codeigniter.com/) as the framework of this system.
+CI is a framework highly follows MVC design pattern.
+People always say that using framework can improve efficiency of development.
+However, we had difficulties much more than benefits when applying this framework at that moment.
+The cons of applying framework is learning cost.
+I think for those experienced professional developers, they can easily figure out the design philosophy of a framework.
+But for us, it might by too difficult, especially we don't know the phase "software engineering".

 ## Improvement: Data Uploading